thephpleague/uri-src/docs/components/7.0/domain.md

 <p class="message-notice">If the offset does not exist <code>get</code> will return <code>null</code>.</p>
 <p class="message-info"><code>get</code> supports negative offsets</p>

-### Appending and Prepending labels
+### Append and Prepend Labels

 You can append or prepend labels to the current instance using the `Domain::append` and/or the `Domain::prepend` methods.
-Both method accepts a single argument which represents the data to be appended or prepended.
+Both methods accept a single argument which represents the data to be appended or prepended.

 ~~~php
 echo Domain::new('toto')->append('example.com'); //return toto.example.com
 echo Domain::new('example.com')->prepend('toto'); //return toto.example.com
 ~~~

-#### Replacing and removing labels
+### Replace and Remove Labels

 Replacing or removing labels is done on the basis of the label offsets by using the `Domain::replaceLabel` and/or the `Domain::withoutLabels` methods.